 Kings Cross

-Continuing on, they rode through the infamous Kings Cross, although it has calmed down a lot since it’s heyday – home of the famous and huge Coca Cola sign.
+Riding through the infamous Kings Cross is always interesting.
+It has calmed down a lot since it’s heyday – it’s home to the famous and huge Coca Cola sign.
 Kings Cross is also home to nightclubs and ladies of the night though it is not nearly as raunchy as it was in the 1970s (apparently).
-Then it was down the hill and into Potts Point.
+Already, the Sydney tour Eastern Panorama on a trike was fun and interesting!

 Woolloomooloo, Harry’s and Garden Island